Jewel Cave National Monument

 Basic Reservation Info

-Due to a construction project inside the cave, all ranger-guided tours are suspended until late May 2020.
-Tours are expected to resume over Memorial Day Weekend.
-For information about other activities and special events, please call the visitor center directly at (605) 673-8300 and speak with a park ranger.
+Due to a construction project inside the cave, all ranger-guided tours are suspended until further notice.
+Because of this, advanced ticket reservations for tours are also suspended until further notice.
+For information about the program schedule and upcoming special events, please call the visitor center directly at (605) 673-8300 and speak with a park ranger.

 - Additional Policies and Regulations (please review carefully):

 - * Please PRINT confirmation e-mail as proof of purchase for check-in at Jewel Cave.

 *To prevent the spread of White Nose Syndrome (WNS), which is a bat disease, all cave visitors will walk across a decontamination mat when exiting Jewel Cave.
 All visitors are advised that other cave sites may not allow them to enter another cave with any item that has been inside Jewel Cave.
 The reason for this possibility is due to Jewel Cave being identified as a WNS-positive site.

 *Furthermore, footwear, clothing, or gear worn in any other cave (including Jewel Cave) will NOT be allowed on the Candlelight and Wild Cave Tours at nearby Wind Cave National Park.

 *Sandals, flip flops, slides, or other shoes that are not securely fastened to the foot are not allowed on any cave tour.
 If questionable, park rangers may ask that you change your footwear before taking part in a cave tour.

 *There is minimal food service at the monument.
 The closest town is Custer (13 miles east on highway 16).

 *All scheduled cave tours leave on time.
 You cannot catch up to a tour group once the cave tour leaves the surface.There are NO REFUNDS for missed tours or late arrivals.
 Visitors are strongly encouraged to review and follow the restrictions carefully before arriving on-site.